General Counsel, Corporate Secretary and Vice President, Policy

 d) Personal Involvement in Approved Outside Business Activity

 An Approved Person may under certain circumstances properly be involved in a business arrangement as a partner, shareholder, director or officer of a business owned, co-owned or controlled by the client.
-Members are directed to MFDA Staff Notice MSN-0040 for additional information relating to business activities carried on outside of the Member.
+Members are directed to Member Regulation Notice MSN-0040 for additional information relating to business activities carried on outside of the Member.

 e) Monetary or Non-Monetary Benefits to/from Clients

-All monetary and non-monetary benefits provided directly or indirectly to or from clients must flow through the Member.
-The Member must be notified of any such arrangements, so that the Member is in a position to determine the significance of the benefit and to monitor the activity.
-With respect to the resolution of complaints, in accordance with MFDA Policy 3, no Approved Person may enter into any settlement agreement with a client without the prior written consent of the Member.
+The Approved Person must notify the Member of any such arrangements, in accordance with Rule 2.1.4(2), so that the Member is in a position to determine the significance of the benefit and to monitor the activity.
+With respect to the resolution of complaints, in accordance with MFDA Policy No. 3, no Approved Person may enter into any settlement agreement with a client without the prior written consent of the Member.

 Member Policies and Procedures